« Previous Page Table of Contents Next Page »

 However, what transpired was completely different.
 Before finishing his second academic year young Leon went to the seminary director and announced to him that he was completely dissatisfied with the manner of teaching in the seminary.
 Furthermore, he stated that he had originally agreed to come to Breslau to study Tanach and Talmud because he believed he would be taught by esteemed scholars such as the Professors Philipson and Graetz.
 Professor Graetz was known to be an innovative Judaic studies educator as well as a historian.
 This turned out not to be the case.
 In his first year of study, he observed that his professors in the seminary taught using the same traditional and rigid methods that were employed by his teachers in Tarnow.
 In other words – he left his parents' home and his birthplace unnecessarily.

 After listening to young Kellner's “This I Believe” speech, the director understood that Leon Kellner would never be a rabbi.
 He advised him to travel to Bilitz and make an effort to be admitted to the German gymnasium there.
-The plan was that after he received his secular degree there, if he would want to, he could come back to the seminary, where without difficulty he would be able to complete his rabbinical studies.
+The plan was that after he received his secular degree there, if he would want to, he could come back to the seminary, he could without difficulty complete his rabbinical studies.

 This discussion took place in the year 1878, and after a brief consideration young Kellner decided to take the director's advice.
 By May 1, 1878 he was already in Bilitz, fortified with a letter of recommendation to the renowned Bilitzer businessman Herr Scheingut.
 After several days in town, he went off to the gymnasium to take the exam and without additional obstacles he was admitted into Level Seven.
 After two years of study, in the year 1880, he received his diploma and in the fall of the